emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the-middle and dictionary attacks.
 TLS cipher suites that do not provide confidentiality MUST NOT be used.
-During the TEAP Phase 1 conversation, the TEAP endpoints MAY negotiate TLS compression.
+During the TEAP Phase 1, the TEAP endpoints MAY negotiate TLS compression.
 During TLS tunnel establishment, TLS extensions MAY be used.
 For instance, the Certificate Status Request extension {{RFC6066}} and the Multiple Certificate Status Request extension {{RFC6961}} can be used